elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Example

-The `DashSplitter` module represents a library that configures the behavior of its functions through the global *Application Environment* mechanism.
+The `DashSplitter` module represents a library that configures the behavior of its functions through the global application environment mechanism.
 These configurations are concentrated in the *config/config.exs* file, shown below:

 ```elixir
 import Config